 Fact – Publishing platforms offer different value propositions with guidance of experienced professionals or self-serve platforms.
 A publisher must evaluate their needs and accordingly partner with a capable digital publishing platform.

-Myth # eBooks Lack the feel of a real book:
+Not a Myth # eBooks Lack the feel of a real book:

 This cannot be considered as a myth.
 It depends on the reader’s perception and choice.

-Physical has an advantage of feel and weight whereas eBooks have an advantage of being weightless and an option to store multiple titles because of the storage capacity of the device.
+Physical has an advantage of feel and weight whereas eBooks have the advantage of being weightless and an option to store multiple titles because of the storage capacity of the device.
 The readers must experience both to arrive at a conclusion.

 Both physical books as well as its electronic version are different and have their own set of merits and demerits.
 The decision lies in the hand of the publisher who can get access to a bigger audience and create better digital publications with the latest technology or stay focused on creating physical books.